for injection, for intravenous use

 - use the medicines KINERET (anakinra), ORENCIA (abatacept), ACTEMRA (tocilizumab), or other medicines called biologics used to treat the same conditions as INFLECTRA.

-- There have been cases of unusual cancers in children and teenage patients using TNF blocking agents, such as INFLECTRA.
+- There have been cases of unusual cancers in children and teenage patients using tumor necrosis factor (TNF) blocker medicines, such as INFLECTRA.

-- For children and adults taking TNF blocker medicines, the chances of getting lymphoma or other cancers may increase.
+- For children and adults receiving TNF blocker medicines, including INFLECTRA, the chances of getting lymphoma or other cancers may increase.

-- Some people receiving TNF-blockers developed a rare type of cancer called hepatosplenic T-cell lymphoma.
+- Some people receiving TNF blockers, including INFLECTRA, developed a rare type of cancer called hepatosplenic T-cell lymphoma.
 This type of cancer often results in death.
 Most of these people were male teenagers or young men.
-Also, most people were being treated for Crohn's disease or ulcerative colitis with a TNF-blocker and another medicine called azathioprine or 6-mercaptopurine.
+Also, most people were being treated for Crohn's disease or ulcerative colitis with a TNF blocker and another medicine called azathioprine or 6-mercaptopurine.

 - People who have been treated for rheumatoid arthritis, Crohn's disease, ulcerative colitis, ankylosing spondylitis, psoriatic arthritis and plaque psoriasis for a long time may be more likely to develop lymphoma.
 This is especially true for people with very active disease.